Updated September 20, 2023

 - Cash Revenue: This provides insight into whether the company has enough cash to meet expenses.
 It also identifies bottlenecks that need fixing.
 Therefore, the company can keep up with the business’s costs.
 The opposite of a cash flow bottleneck is an operating surplus.
 It means incoming revenue is more than outgoing expenditures.

 - Cash Disbursements: It is a record of the company’s daily financial transactions.
 It can recognize negative and positive cash flows.
 It also helps determine the company’s solvency as well.

 Here’s what a projected cash flow statement looks like:

 1. Financial Projections for Business Plans

 The primary method of projections is to project the various financial statements.
 First, we need to build the revenue and cost schedules.
-After which, we create projections for the balance sheet, income statement, and cash flow statements.
+After this, we create projections for the balance sheet, income statement, and cash flow statements.
 Finally, we use those projections for business planning.
 However, during the process, we should keep in mind a few guidelines.

 2. Make Assumptions & Identify Unpredictable Variables